Customization Handbook¶

 This handbook is for the developer or product owner dropping the four shipped dashboards (L1 Reconciliation, L2 Flow Tracing, Investigation, Executives) onto their own data — not the Data Integration ETL engineer loading the two base tables (that's the Data Integration Handbook).

 The product is built around a small, deliberate set of customer-mutable surfaces.
-Swap the SQL behind a dataset, swap the colors on a theme, point the deploy at a different AWS account, or extend the metadata contract — each happens in one place, with one test that catches the regression.
-The visual, filter, and drill layer above the data binds to a stable column contract; you change what fills the contract, not how the visuals consume it.
+Swap the SQL behind a dataset, swap the colors on a theme, point the dashboards at a different database or extend the metadata contract — each happens in ONE place, with one test that catches the regression.
+The visual, filter and drill layer above the data binds to a stable column contract; you change WHAT fills the contract, not HOW the visuals consume it.

 What stays stable¶